MI-FraunhoferIWM/KG2AAS-prototype/README.md

-# Knowledge Graph to AAS Prototype
+# Knowledge Graph to AAS — Prototype

-This repository is demonstrating a simple proof of concept for the transformation of a knowledge graph (KG) written in RDF (Resource Description Framework) - which can be formulated according to PMDCo (Platform Material Digital Core Ontology), EMMO (Elementary Multiperspective Materials Ontology) or other ontologies - to an Asset Administration Shell (AAS).
+This repository provides a proof of concept for transforming a knowledge graph (KG) expressed in RDF (Resource Description Framework) into an Asset Administration Shell (AAS).
+The KG can be modeled according to ontologies such as PMDCo (Platform Material Digital Core Ontology), EMMO (Elementary Multiperspective Materials Ontology), or other relevant frameworks.

-This repository **does not** contain modularized and packaged software, but more of a guideline how semantic technologies like **SPARQL** and **JSON LD** can be used to transform data models between both reference frameworks, TLOs (Top level ontologies) and AAS.
+This repository is not intended as a fully modular or packaged software solution.
+Instead, it serves as a guideline for leveraging semantic technologies, such as SPARQL and JSON-LD, to map and transform data models between top-level ontologies (TLOs) and the AAS framework.

 ## 1. General workflow